efinauri/languria/README.md

 ### APPLICABLES

-An applicable is an expression that holds onto a piece of code with some placeholders, and that undergoes an additional evaluation phase, called application, if fed values through the operators `@` or `@@`.
+An _applicable_ is an expression that holds onto a piece of code with some placeholders, and that undergoes an additional evaluation phase, called _application_, if fed values through the operators `@` or `@@`.
 During an application, the applicable's body is evaluated with those values in place of the placeholders.

 Let's examine the usage of an @-applicable: